Gui-Yom/filet/README.md

 ```

 ## TODO
- - Move serialization to a separate system to allow easier extension
- - Integrate with kotlinx.serialization through a module
+ - Integrate kotlinx.serialization
  - Unified address system
+ - Allow a server to listen on multiple transports
+ - Annotation processing to map objects to packet identifiers at compilation

+## 1.0.0 ?
+When the api is stable enough